Q. Do you recommend Pet Insurance?

 Q. How long do I have to do this sleeping with the Puppy?

-A. As long as it takes for this Puppy to feel at home.
+A. As long as it takes for this Puppy to feel at home, which is normally 2 to 3 nights, but can be longer.

 Q. I researched this on the internet and found that Puppies Love a place like a Crate to get away, so why can't I just Crate him at night?